-- simple syrup made by dissolving 3 cups of sugar in 3 cups of water over medium-high heat (stir until sugar dissolves, then allow to cool to room temperature; feel free to infuse your simple syrup with some big chunks of fresh ginger as it cools (I did) or maybe add a sliced whole vanilla bean and/or a couple of cinnamon sticks)
+- simple syrup made by dissolving 2.5 cups of sugar in 2.5 cups of water over medium-high heat stir until sugar dissolves, then allow to cool to room temperature; feel free to infuse your simple syrup with some big chunks of fresh ginger as it cools (I did or maybe add a sliced whole vanilla bean and/or a couple of cinnamon sticks)

-*6 very ripe, preferably local, Bosc pears, peeled
+- 6 Bosc pears very ripe, preferably local, peeled and sliced

-1. In a sterilized 1/2 gallon-sized glass jar, combine peeled pears and lemon zest.
+- In a sterilized 1/2 gallon-sized glass jar, combine peeled and sliced pears and lemon zest.
 Strain the simple syrup if you infused it with herbs, etc., then pour over the pears.
-Add the vodka: if 3 cups is not enough to fill the jar, add as much as is necessary.
+Add the vodka.
 Cap tightly and shake to combine.
 Allow to “rest” in a cool, dark place for about 4 weeks, shaking every couple of days.

 - Strain the pears out by pouring through a fine-mesh sieve (or use cheesecloth).
 Transfer strained liquid into new sterilized glass jar(s) and and allow to rest undisturbed for another 6 months.

 - Strain out any additional sediment through cheesecloth before pouring into sterilized jars one last time.

 This post was originally published in October 2012.